 To calculate the home office deduction, you’ll need to divide the square footage of your home by the square footage of your home office.
 This will give you the percentage of home expenses that you can take as a tax deduction.

-Since the home office deduction can be complex, it’s often wise to enlist the help of a Denver tax professional when you file your tax return.
+Since the home office deduction can be complex, it’s often wise to enlist the help of a Denver tax professional or Denver tax attorney when you file your tax return.
 With a professional’s expertise, you can avoid the hassle and expense of getting audited.

 Salaries and Wages